Hello!

 A new draft is coming soon

-While the pattern of wage growth over the life cycle is a crucial factor in understanding individual behaviors and economic features, it is less understood in developing economies.
-The study builds on recent research on international comparisons of wage-experience profiles (Lagakos et al., 2018, and Jedwab et al., 2023), which finds that wage growth is significantly lower in developing economies.
+This study builds on recent research on international comparisons of wage-experience profiles (eg. Lagakos et al., 2018, and Jedwab et al., 2023), which finds that wage growth is significantly lower in developing economies.
 We aim to provide a deeper insight into this issue by using data from the Chilean EPS panel survey (from 2002 to 2015) merged with administrative pension contribution records.
 This is the longest panel dataset available for a developing country, with which we provide a comprehensive analysis of how formal and informal employment experiences contribute to workers' wage growth over the life cycle.
-We propose a human capital accumulation model, that we extend to a life cycle model with endogenous employment choices.
-We use the models to guide our empirical strategy.
-We find that both human capital accumulation and the return to human capital are higher in formal employment.
+We undertake a life-cycle framework with human capital accumulation to guide our empirical strategy.
+We find that both the speed of human capital accumulation and the return to human capital are significantly lower with informal employment, while the wage growth with formal employment experience is comparable to that in developed economies.
 This study contributes to the literature by improving the accuracy of estimated experience and investigating the on-the-job human capital accumulation driven by sector-specific experiences.
-It provides a possible mechanism that may lead to the international disparity in life-cycle wage growth and a fundamental for modeling human capital accumulation in a developing economy with a life cycle framework.

 Work in Progress